-The single greatest challenge for employers who have recently deployed a new CRM system is getting people to use it.
+The single most significant challenge for employers who have recently deployed a new CRM system is getting people to use it.

-While there are things that can be done during the planning and deployment phase of the process to improve user adoption, there will inevitably be some resistance to using CRM no matter how well executed your implementation strategy is.
+While things can be done during the planning and deployment phase of the process to improve user adoption, there will inevitably be some resistance to using CRM no matter how well executed your implementation strategy is.